Lemoncode/master-frontend-lemoncode/05-testing/01-react/03-hooks/01-use-state/README.md

 ```

-- should update credential when it calls setUser:
+Should update credential when it calls setUser:

 ### ./src/login.hooks.spec.ts

 ```diff
 ...

 + it('should update credential when it calls setCredential', () => {
 +   // Arrange
 +   const newCredential: Credential = { name: 'admin', password: 'test' };